rusbomber/cockpit-ntop/doc/introduction.rst

 - As a NetFlow probe that sends flows towards one or more collectors either ntopng or a commercial one (e.g. Cisco NetFlow Collector or HP-OV).
 - Both as a probe and collector at the same time. ntopng can be used as collector and analyser for nProbe-generated flows.

 Finally it is worth saying that nBox is quite easy to administrate using the very intuitive embedded web interface. nBox is easy to setup and it is immediately ready to use with little configuration effort.

-Since version 2.6, nBox also features an additional web-based interface, NxN, that can be used to monitor and manage multiple boxes from a single place.

-Throughout this guide we are going to describe the main components of the nBox web interface.
+Throughout this guide we are going to describe the main components of the nBox UI Web interface.